-I’m biased and I didn’t even know it
+I have family bias and I didn’t even recognize it

 The numbers speak for themselves